Tennessee–Vanderbilt football rivalry: 2005: Cutler ends Vols' longest win streak

 The Commodores ended their season, and Jay Cutler's Vanderbilt career, at Tennessee against the Tennessee Volunteers with a 28–24 win.
 The victory was Vanderbilt's first over the Volunteers since 1982, the year before Cutler was born.
 The win also marked Vanderbilt's first victory over Tennessee on the Volunteers' home field in Knoxville since 1975.
 Cutler passed for three touchdowns and 315 yards during the game, becoming the first quarterback in school history to record four consecutive 300-yard passing performances.
 Cutler's final play in college was the game-winning (and streak-ending) touchdown pass to teammate Earl Bennett against Tennessee.

-2015: Tennessee finishes with best record since '07

-In the 110th meeting between Vanderbilt and Volunteers, Tennessee, who had some heartbreaking losses and blew leads in big games, ended the season on a high note, finishing with their best record since 2007, when they went 10–4.
-The Volunteers defeated instate rival, 53–28.
-The Volunteers had 523 total yards, but they also surrendered 411 yards to Vanderbilt.
-It was the 2nd straight win for Tennessee over Vanderbilt, extending their lead in the series 75–30–5.

-2016: Commodores spoil Volunteer Sugar Bowl hopes

-Just one year later, the Vols would fall to a 6–6 Vanderbilt team 45–34.
-Vanderbilt outscored Tennessee 21–3 in the second half to spoil the Sugar Bowl hopes of the Vols.
-The 45 points scored for the Commodores was their most against Tennessee since the 1923 meeting.
-Ralph Webb would overtake Zac Stacy's career rushing record and Kyle Shurmur would go on to throw for 416 yards.
-Josh Dobbs would go 31–34 for 340 yards with 2 TDs, but a late 3rd quarter fumble shifted momentum in the Commodores' favor.
-Derek Barnett tied Reggie White for the Volunteer career sack record, which stands at 32.

-2017: Worst SEC game in 50 years?

-The 2017 edition pitted two 4–7 teams, each seeking their first conference win in the finale.
-One commentator suggested that "statistically speaking" the game might be "the worst Southeastern Conference matchup of the last 50 years," based on an analysis of each team's margin of victory in SEC play to that point.
-Vanderbilt broke the game open with three fourth-quarter touchdowns to prevail, 42–24.

 2019: Volunteers end three-game losing streak to Vanderbilt

 Tennessee ended a three-game losing streak to Vanderbilt 28–10 on a stormy evening in Knoxville.
 True freshman running back Eric Gray rushed for 246 yards on 25 carries and had three rushing touchdowns.
 Gray had the fifth-highest single-game rushing total ever by a Tennessee player.
 Tennessee finished the regular season 7–5 and 5–3 in conference play.
 The win sealed the Volunteers first winning record in conference play since the 2015 season.